-The AIAA Modeling and Simulation Technical Committee has prepared a draft standard for the exchange of simulation modeling data.
-This includes a methodology for accomplishing the gradual standardization of simulation model components, a mechanism for standardizing variable names within math models, and proposed Hierarchical Data Format 5 (HDF5) as the data format.
-This document is included as an Annex to the standard [AIAA01], [AIAA03], [AIAA10].
+The AIAA Modeling and Simulation Technical Committee has developed a standard for the exchange of simulation modeling data.
+This includes a methodology for accomplishing the gradual standardization of simulation model components, a mechanism for standardizing variable names within math models, as well as a convention for encoded units-of-measure.
+This document is included as an Annex to the standard [AIAA01], [AIAA03], [AIAA11].